gitdeath/cf-search/README.md

 1. clone Repo
 2. pip install -r requirements.txt
+3. copy example_env to .env and update the variables inside
-3. add a crontab entry to run the app.py file with python at any interval you like
+4. add a crontab entry to run the app.py file with python at any interval you like